jNullj/Pikabot/README.md

 A simple discord bot for the followers of lord pika.

 dependencies:
- - Node > 16.6
+ - Node 17.3.0
- - better-sqlite3
- - discord.js
- - @discordjs/voice
+ - all node dependencies in pacakge.json

-To install Node > 16.6 please consult your os/distro docs.
+To install Node please consult your os/distro docs.
 To install all node package dependencies use `npm install`

 ## Database creation